SomeWeekendReading/someweekendreading.github.io/quotes.md

 &mdash; [Wolfgang Pauli](https://en.wikipedia.org/wiki/Wolfgang_Pauli),
 1925 in the process of being one of the founders of quantum mechanics

+"One should no more rack one's brain about the problem of whether something one cannot know anything about exists all the same, than about the ancient question of how many angels are able to sit on the point of a needle." &mdash; [Wolfgang Pauli](https://en.wikipedia.org/wiki/Wolfgang_Pauli), on the quantum measurement problem but, as usual, applicable elsewhere.

 "I do not like it, and I am sorry I ever had anything to do with it."
 &mdash; [Erwin Schrödinger](https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger),
 on quantum mechanics (talk about _misplaced_ regrets!)